- Brand: Radio Shack / Realistic / Supertape / Concertape

 Type 3 – Gray Oxide (1980s to production end) – These tapes, supplied in their newer style red box, have the Realistic unique gray 3-window reel, and improved performance.
 In catalogs the published performance was shown to be slightly less than the Scotch’s 207 (off just over 1 dB in dynamic range).
 These tapes are roughly equivalent to the Scotch 211/212/213/214 Series.
 Our own tests have shown the tape is good, and we are upgrading our recommendation 7/2022 accordingly due to the positive performance.
 More importantly, it does not suffer from sticky shed or squealing.
 Notes:

 - All three formulas have withstood the test of time – they do not suffer from sticky shed, squealing, or excess oxide shedding.

 - You can identify the later formulations of this tape by its dark gray (almost black) color and shiny surface – although less so than the Supertape.
 It does not have a back coating.

 - This formulation was available in all lengths and thicknesses – SP, LP, DP and TP.
 Like competitive offerings from Scotch, Ampex and Memorex, the DP oxide coating is identical to the SP and LP versions.

 - What might be interesting to Reel to Reel Enthusiasts is that they also produced a TP version of this tape, with a relatively high quality.
-Early formulations of the DP and TP versions of this tape were most likely sourced from Audio Devices (Audiotape) which you can tell of the tape color is brown.
+Early formulations of the DP and TP versions of this tape were most likely sourced from Audio Devices (Audiotape), which you can tell of the tape color is brown.
 Their own formulations were gray.